luvejo/Vacanote/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Credits
-Thanks to these projects I didn't have that bother that much at Stack Overflow.
+Thanks to these projects I didn't have to bother that much at Stack Overflow.
 - **Thomas Moreau**'s  [ToDoList][todolist].
 - **Yotam Bar-On**'s [gnome-shell-extension-clipboard-indicator][clipboard-indicator].
 - **zagortenay333**'s [timepp__gnome][timepp-gnome] and [timepp__cinnamon][timepp-cinnamon].